bauidch/harbour-airmeteo/README.md

 # AirMeteo
-METAR Client
+A simply METAR(Meteorological Aviation Report) Client for SailfishOS

 ## Description
-Show the METAR of your Favourite Airports
+Show the METAR of your Favourite Airports.

 #### Features:
 - Show METAR
+- Add favourite Airports
+- Some METAR Decoding

+## Disclaimer
+Not for operational use!
+The data used on this app could be outdated, inaccurate or contain errors.
+Always use up-to-date official service from your airport for flight planning.

 ## Credits:
  - [harbour-meteoswiss](https://github.com/ichthyosaurus/harbour-meteoswiss)